 Warning: Currently, UForge is not able to migrate the Yum repository GPG keys.
 This means that the user will have to accept the repository GPG key when the user installs or updates a package.
 The user will have to do this only once per repository.

-Note: If you plan to migrate a Windows instance onto K5 Fujitsu Public Cloud, you must also uninstall CloudBase-Init (if installed) before scanning.
+Note: If you plan to migrate a Windows instance onto K5 Fujitsu Public Cloud, please note the following: